-This speech was given to a PTA at Knight’s Elementary School in Gwinnett County, GA, for their “Arts in Education” focus several years ago.
-Feel free to steal it, but perhaps you might mention that the speech you are giving is “largely based” on one given by Dale Lyles of the Newnan Community Theatre Company, in Newnan, GA.
+This speech was given to a PTA at Knight’s Elementary School in Gwinnett County, GA, for their “Arts in Education” focus many years ago.
+Feel free to steal it, but perhaps you might mention that the speech you are giving is “largely based” on one given by author Dale Lyles (Lichtenbergianism: procrastination as a creative strategy).

 Despite John Adams’s [and here I’m talking about the American president, not the composer], despite his statement that he studied politics and war so that his sons could study science and commerce so that their sons could study music and painting, we as Americans have never quite gotten past the science and commerce stage.

 We’re still not sure that the arts have a place in education.
 After all, our Puritan psyches whisper, they are so seductive, aren’t they?
 They are far too much fun to be valuable.
 And they never use a textbook, do they?
 How can they be worth teaching our children if they don’t come with a textbook?
 And worst of all, the arts (and artists, especially) tend to be so disruptive, always challenging us to rethink who and what we are.